 Similarly to registration events, the Sensu backend can create and process a deregistration event when the Sensu agent process stops.
 You can use deregistration events to trigger a handler that updates external CMDBs or performs an action to update ephemeral infrastructures.
 To enable deregistration events, use the deregister flag and specify the event handler using the deregistration-handler flag.
-You can specify a deregistration handler per agent using the deregistration-handler backend configuration flag.
+You can specify a deregistration handler per agent using the deregistration-handler agent flag or by setting a default for all agents using the deregistration-handler backend configuration flag.